Samuka-C/docs/src/en/space-station-14/round-flow/antagonists/Xenoborgs.md

 - engi xenoborg: support role
 - heavy xenoborg: defensive role, slow, more HP, equipped with lasers
 - scout xenoborg: combat role, fast, equipped with a melee weapon
+- stealth xenoborg: support role, meant to infiltrate the station stealthly and gather crew with stuns or sleep juice

 All xenoborgs have a unique radio frequency which they can all use to communicate with each other.